-Ask yourself the reason why Nike and McDonalds are such popular companies.
-Is the reason that they are making the best products or services?
+Ask yourself the reason why Nike and Mcdonald’s are such popular companies.
+Are they making the best products or services?
 Is it their long history that automatically confers a reputation for reliability on their brand or company?
-It’s because each of them has a fine reputation for accomplishing what it set out to do.
+It’s because each has a fine reputation for accomplishing what it set out to do.
 Everything hinges on reputation.
-Nike’s reputation is as a creator of great quality sports gear, and McDonald’s is among the top fast-food restaurants on the planet.
+Nike’s reputation is as a creator of excellent quality sports gear, and McDonald’s is among the world’s top fast-food restaurants.

-Reputation is more important than money, both for individuals and for businesses.
-It’s what would lead others to give you their trust and purchase what your business is offering.
+Reputation is more important than money, both for individuals and businesses.
+It leads others to trust you and purchase what your company offers.
 A good reputation for your business would bring words like QUALITY or EXCELLENCE into people’s minds.
-Most consumers, say about 85%, stick to well-known brands in which they have confidence.
+Most consumers say about 85%, stick to well-known brands in which they have confidence.
 For instance, I’d choose to purchase an iPhone over a brand that costs the same but is unknown.
 That’s the reason for the importance of a good reputation.
 It’s the driving force that brings you customers.

-But how do you get a wonderful reputation?
+But how do you get an outstanding reputation?

 Before reputation management became popular, every company or individual in business aimed to stand out as a top-quality service provider.
 One incident of bad publicity required a thousand positive deeds to cancel it out.
-“Word of mouth” was something companies needed prior to the Internet to tell others the positive things about what they were offering.
-Naturally, “word of mouth” can work the other way, too.
-Bad publicity can get around more rapidly than a contagious disease.
+“Word of mouth” was something companies needed before the internet to tell others positive things about their products or services.
+Naturally, “word of mouth” can work the other way.
+Bad publicity can get around much more rapidly.

 These days it’s easy to find the services of an online reputation manager.
-This provides you with the opportunity to enhance your reputation or do damage control with regard to negative publicity or customer feedback.
-It’s done when someone offers positive feedback about what your business is offering or even what you’ve achieved.
-For instance, nowadays folks are seeking businesses with a “green” emphasis.
+It allows you to enhance your reputation or does damage control concerning negative publicity or customer feedback.
+It’s done when someone offers positive feedback about what your business offers or even what you’ve achieved.

 A reputation manager can make it seem as if your items are ecologically sound.
-That’s what manipulating data online means.
 Why is it critical to develop an online reputation?
-Simply because 60% of social network users post reviews of products and services, and 53% of adults on the Internet are looking for specific brands.
-Look at sheer numbers, suppose they were working in your favor, and imagine the boost they will give to your sales.
+Because 60% of social network users post reviews of products and services, and 53% of adults look for specific brands on the internet.
+Look at sheer numbers, suppose they were working in your favor, and imagine the boost they will give your sales.